So why is Röyksopp’s Melody A.M. on this best 1,000 albums ever thing?

-This is an album that knows exactly what it is while fulfilling a very unique space, which is a relatively rare and special combination.
-That space — spacey and ethereal trip hop with grounded, chilled out electronic beats to keep things grooving – is exceptional for mood setting, working, or general background tunes and is both generally pleasing and good enough to reach that bar to trigger people to comment and ask, “This is really good – what is this?”
+That space – spacey and ethereal trip-hop with grounded, chilled out electronic beats to keep things grooving – is exceptional for mood setting, working, or general background tunes and is both generally pleasing and good enough to reach that bar to trigger people to comment and ask, “This is really good – what is this?”

-The thing about trip hop is that in the wrong hands it can be, well… too trippy and spaced out to be interesting, and electronic music in the wrong hands can be boring or ear shattering or both.
+The thing about trip-hop is that in the wrong hands it can be, well… too trippy and spaced out to be interesting, and electronic music in the wrong hands can be boring or ear shattering or both.

 “Eple” is such a pleasing combination, with a pretty and catchy melody that seals the deal on a really delightful song.